Myanmar Pet Passport & Import Regulations

 A Veterinary Health Certificate for Myanmar must be completed by a licensed veterinarian in your originating country just prior to travel.
 We recommend that a USDA or CFIA-accredited veterinarian complete the form and you have it endorsed by the USDA or CFIA if traveling from the United States or Canada.
 If you are traveling to Myanmar from another country, the Governing Authority of your country responsible for the import and export of animals should endorse the forms.

-An import permit issued by the Ministry of Livestock, Fisheries and Rural Development is required for dogs and cats entering Myanmar.
+An import permit is not required for dogs and cats entering Myanmar.

 Ticks and Tapeworm Treatment